vince15dk/blockchain/README.md

 [node.js](http://nodejs.org)로 구현한 블록체인 애플리케이션
 <br/>

-* Backend - Node.js
-* Frontend - Angular

-Porting 5 diffrenet local ports declared in package.json<br/>
+Running 5 diffrenet local servers(ports) declared in package.json<br/>
-Each port(node) handles the process of blockchain as if being chained as series of the nodes in the real world.
+Each server(port) handles the blockchain process as if being chained as series of the nodes in the real world blockchain application.

-Each end point can be tested by postman
+Each end point API can be tested by postman and browser (UI page added by Angular)

-* /transaction-broadcast (postman)
+* /transaction-broadcast (postman) -- transaction of bitcoin on pending state
-* /register-and-broadcast-node (postman)
+* /register-and-broadcast-node (postman) -- connection of servers(nodes)
-* /mine (on browser)
+* /mine (on browser) -- mining successfully carried
-* /consensus (on browser)
+* /consensus (on browser) -- addition of new server to the current nodes ecosystem
-* /block-explorer (on browser)
+* /block-explorer (on browser) -- UI page

 Enjoy!